Seby Zavala Player Props: White Sox vs. Twins

 - The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins have a 3.75 team ERA that ranks third across all league pitching staffs.
+- The Twins' 3.73 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to surrender 106 home runs (1.1 per game), the 10th-fewest in the league.
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).

-- The right-hander's most recent time out came on Tuesday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering five earned runs while allowing five hits.
+- The right-hander last appeared on Wednesday against the Seattle Mariners, when he tossed six innings, allowing three earned runs while giving up seven hits.

+- The 28-year-old has a 2.74 ERA and 8.5 strikeouts per nine innings across 15 games this season, while allowing a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.